marco-buttu/discos-deployment/doc/production.rst

 .. code-block:: shell

-  $ ./build discos:srt --deploy latest64
+  $ discos-deploy discos:srt --deploy latest64

 In this case, where the station is already specified, you can omit the ``--station`` argument.
 If you decide to specify the ``--station`` argument anyway, if the given argument does not match the correct station you will receive an error.
-The first command, ``./build discos:srt``, provisions the complete *discos* system, composed of all the selected station machines
+The first command, ``discos-deploy discos:srt``, provisions the complete *discos* system, composed of all the selected station machines
 (in case of ``srt`` station, ``manager``, ``as`` and ``ms``).
 The second command also uses the ``--deploy`` argument